JK-0001/mail-list/README.md

   - Sort by: Name, Date, Unread Count
 - 📤 **Unsubscribe from Newsletters**
   - Opens the original unsubscribe link
-  - Moves the sender to a "Unsubscribed" list
+  - Marks the sender as "Unsubscribed"
 - ✅ **Mark All as Read** for any sender
 - 🔁 **Manual & Auto Refresh**
 - 🔍 **Search Senders**